Tensor Program Optimization with Probabilistic Programs: Background and Problem Overview

 \section{Background and Problem Overview}

 \autoref{fig:sample-tensor-program} shows a typical workflow for tensor program optimization.
 For a given program $e_0$, a typical tensor program optimization framework will generate candidates from a pre-defined search space $S(e_0)$ containing semantically-equivalent programs.
-Then find optimized tensor program $e^* \in S(e_0)$ with the minimum latency on the target hardware.
+Then the framework finds optimized tensor program $e^* \in S(e_0)$ with the minimum latency on the target hardware.

 A typical search space $S(e_0)$ contains choices over threading, loop ordering, memory access, and hardware primitives.
 Defining the search space $S(e_0)$ for a wide range of tensor programs brings several challenges.
 First, $S(e_0)$ is highly dependent on $e_0$.
 For example, $S(e_0)$ of a compute-intensive program (e.g., \texttt{Dense}) needs to consider many more possible configurations than a communication-intensive program such as \texttt{ReLU}.
 The space also differs significantly in different hardware domains.
 For example, $S(e_0)$ on CPU involves multi-core parallelism and vectorization, while $S(e_0)$ on GPU involves thread binding and tensorization.
 Finally, as the hardware and model settings change, we need to bring in fresh domain experts to update the $S(e_0)$ to leverage the latest improvements.